 Ricky Gervais – Massively successful in everything he does I think Ricky Gervais was the main reason I started listening to podcasts.
 They no longer do regular ones however he still uploads new bits.
 Such as Equality Street which he did recently for charity, and also ‘Learn Guitar with David Brent’ which is very funny!
 You can also still see past episodes and listen to them.
 Some very funny conversations with Karl Pilkington and Steven Merchant in there.

 Tiestos Club Life – If you are a fan of dance music then you will love this.
 If you don’t know who Tiesto is then this isn’t for you.
-It was a close run between this and the Avicii Levels podcast which is also brilliant.
-In fact, get both!
-Released weekly with new tunes there are plenty of bangers in every episode.
+Released weekly with new tunes there are plenty of bangers in every episode, especially ideal for when working on a friday afternoon haha.

 There you have it, they are my faves for when you are busy making money from home.
 Check them out if you like the little synopsis I have posted about each.
 If they don’t excite you have a good luck around, and in fact, it is worth searching every couple of weeks for new ones.
 If you are interesting in listening about ways to make more be sure to check out my very own personal finance podcast.
 Thanks for reading this page today, I hope it’s a useful resource.